-IMBA is dedicated to protecting our public lands and enjoying them by mountain bike.
+IMBA Canada is dedicated to protecting our public lands and enjoying these lands by mountain bike.
 Ultimately, preserving the land and riding respectfully are fundamental to ensuring trails will be open to mountain bikers for years to come.
 Join IMBA Canada and explore wild places.

-IMBA brings mountain bikers together to celebrate our sport.
+IMBA Canada brings the mountain biking community together to celebrate the sport of mountain biking.
 Passion for riding fuels our advocacy and trail building efforts.
-We do it all for one reason: the ride.
+We do it all for one reason: our love of riding.
 Grab your bike and join us.

 Established in 2004, IMBA Canada was the first fully staffed international office of IMBA.
 Located in Kitchener, ON, IMBA Canada is directed by Subaru/IMBA Trail Care Crew veteran, Lora Woolner, and staffed by trail advocates across the country.
 Our staff seek to develop the following for mountain biking in Canada: convenient access to appealing trails; trailbuilding expertise; a positive image; and political influence.

 IMBA's worldwide network includes 35,000 individual members, 750 clubs, 600 retailer shops, and 160 corporate members.
 IMBA members live in all Canadian provinces and in 30 other countries.